0glabs/0g-doc/docs/run-a-node/overview.md

 The guardians of the network, validator nodes are responsible for verifying transactions, ensuring consensus, and maintaining the blockchain.
 They're essential for keeping the 0G blockchain secure and running smoothly.

 ##### **Storage Nodes**
-Unlike the Validator Nodes that focus on securing the blockchain itself, Storage Nodes focus on managing and serving data.
-They are the backbone of the network's data storage capabilities, ensuring persistence and long-term availability for long-term data storage (e.g. training datasets, large AI models).
-By running a storage node, you'll be contributing to the decentralized storage of 0G data, making it accessible and resilient.
+Unlike Validator Nodes that focus on securing the blockchain itself, Storage Nodes focus on managing and serving data.
+They are the backbone of the network's data storage capabilities, ensuring persistence and availability for long-term data storage (e.g., training datasets, large AI models).
+By running a storage node, you'll contribute to the decentralized storage of 0G data, making it accessible and resilient.

 ##### **Data Availability Services**
-DA Nodes are similar to Storage Nodes, but they are focused on immediacy and short-term accessibility to support real-time operations.
+DA Nodes are similar to Storage Nodes but focus on immediacy and short-term accessibility to support real-time operations.
 This data is typically used by Layer 2 and rollup solutions for data availability and is not typically stored long-term.
-Think of these nodes as the librarians of the network, ensuring that data stored on the network can be quickly retrieved when needed.
+Think of these nodes as the network's librarians, ensuring that data can be quickly retrieved when needed.

 ### Why Run a Node?